-After you have checked our web site and you call, you will be asked for specific technical information, which should be prepared in advance for speedy assistance:
+After you have checked our web site and call our technical support line, you will be asked for specific technical information, which should be prepared in advance for speedy assistance:

 Firmware revision date of the XDS encoder.
 This can be found by pressing SHIFT+SELECT on the front panel of the encoder.